-Special Counsel Carolyn Lerner said the Air Force hasn't taken "sufficient disciplinary action against the officials responsible for wrongdoing," the OSC statement said.
+Special Counsel Carolyn Lerner said in November that the Air Force hadn’t taken “sufficient disciplinary action against the officials responsible for wrongdoing,” according to an OSC statement.

-The Air Force said it is improving procedures at Dover but admitted that "the mortuary staff failed to maintain accountability while processing remains for three service members."
+The Air Force said in November that it is improving procedures at Dover but admitted that “the mortuary staff failed to maintain accountability while processing remains for three service members.”

-"While it is likely that the disposition of remains was by appropriate method, it could not be shown that it was in accordance with the families' directions," the Air Force said in a statement.
+“While it is likely that the disposition of remains was by appropriate method, it could not be shown that it was in accordance with the families’ directions,” the Air Force said in a statement in November.

 Panetta noted that “one of the Department’s most sacred responsibilities is ensuring that the remains of our fallen heroes are recovered and returned to their families with the honor and dignity they have earned.

-"I was deeply disturbed to learn about questions involving the possibilities of improper handling and preparation of remains of four service members at the Air Force's Dover Port Mortuary," Panetta said in a statement.
+“I was deeply disturbed to learn about questions involving the possibilities of improper handling and preparation of remains of four service members at the Air Force’s Dover Port Mortuary,” Panetta said in a statement last year.

-The Office of Special Counsel -- an independent federal investigative and prosecutorial agency -- said that while the Air Force investigation "confirmed most of the whistleblower's factual allegations," it "nonetheless failed to admit wrongdoing."
+The Office of Special Counsel said last year that while the Air Force investigation “confirmed most of the whistleblower’s factual allegations,” it “nonetheless failed to admit wrongdoing.”